 For Canadian investors, the TSX offers strong domestic equivalents.
 Suncor Energy (TSX:SU) and Canadian Natural Resources (TSX:CNQ) are the two most widely cited names for investors seeking oil-sector stability and income.

-CNQ raised its dividend for the 26th consecutive year in early 2026, with a yield of approximately 4% (9).
-Suncor runs the full pipeline — from its oil sands production, refining and its Petro-Canada stations — and it pays a quarterly dividend yield of around 3.2%.
-It’s also been steadily raising that annual dividend year after year (9).
+In fact, CNQ raised its dividend for the 26th consecutive year in early 2026, with a yield of approximately 4%.
+Suncor runs the full pipeline — from its oil sands production, refining and Petro-Canada stations — and it pays a quarterly dividend yield over 3%.
+It’s also been steadily raising that annual dividend year after year (8).

 Orman and Fitz-Gerald addressed a common concern: Investors who avoid buying because a stock has already climbed to a high will potentially miss out.